IPLSplatoon/romanize-teams/README.md

 - Install dependencies: `npm i`
 - Run the program: `node index.js [path]`
 - On completion, the output file name will be printed to the console.
+- **The tokenizer may occasionally make mistakes when converting team names to romaji - Before using the output, search for the string `undefined` inside it and manually fix any mistakes.**

 View a sample input file in the `examples` directory of this repository.